Rapid Support Forces: United Arab Emirates

 Gold mined in Sudan was sold and sent to Dubai in the United Arab Emirates, where RSF leader Hemedti kept most of his money.
 In 2019, Global Witness reported that a document suggested that the RSF bought over 1,000 vehicles during the first six months of 2019 from dealers in the UAE.
 Most of the vehicles were Toyota pickup trucks which can be converted to technicals.
 Dagalo met with Sheikh Mohamed bin Zayed Al Nahyan in February 2022.
 Sheikh Mohamed also met Sudanese Armed Forces General Abdel Fattah Al Burhan in February 2023.

 In June 2023, the UAE set a field hospital in Amdjarass, Chad with the stated goal of assisting Sudanese refugees.
 According to African officials, the hospital was treating wounded Rapid Support Forces fighters.
 According to UN and American officials, the charity which was controlled by Sheikh Mansour bin Zayed was also an effort to smuggle weapons to the RSF.
 The UAE denied arming any side of the conflict.
 According to the New York Times, US intelligence intercepted multiple calls between Dagalo and Sheikh Mansour.
-According to Sudanese diplomats, Hemedti’s closest ally in the Emirates is Sheikh Mansour.
+According to Sudanese diplomats, Hemedti's closest ally in the Emirates is Sheikh Mansour.

 In November 2023, accusations from Sudanese military officials against the UAE alleged support to RSF led to a diplomatic freeze.
-This was followed in December 2023 with the explusion of diplomats between the two countries.
+This was followed in December 2023 with the expulsion of diplomats between the two countries.
 However, gold shipments flowed freely from Sudan to Dubаi, with exports facing no obstacles and operating with official approval from Sudanese army administered Port Sudan.
 Political tensions did not disrupt the lucrative trade.
 Atef Ahmed, the Secretary-General of the Goldsmiths Union, affirmed the ongoing flow of shipments to the UАЕ.

 In December 2023, a group of Democratic members of the US Congress called on the UAE to cease its backing of the RSF.

 In March 2024, Sudan's Permanent Representative to the UN, al-Harith Idriss wrote a letter to the United Nations Security Council requesting the condemnation of the UAE's alleged support to RSF in the war.
 The 78 page complaint alleged that the UAE planned and supported the RSF's aggression against Sudanese military with assistance from Chad.
 He also stated that supplies including 1,200 four-wheel-drive vehicles, reached to the RSF militia from the UAE.
 The UAE mission to the UN responded by claiming that the allegations made by al-Harith Idriss were false allegations designed to distract from the violations that are happening in Sudan and requested that the Sudanese army attend peace talks with the RSF in Jeddah which the Sudanese army has rejected to attend in May 2024.

 On 17 April 2024, the US envoy to Sudan, Tom Perriello said that the US is concerned about reports that the UAE is financially supporting RSF.